Admissions

 Also use the statement of purpose to discuss challenges you may have experienced that affected your academics or research experience or other components of your application.
 We recognize that it can be challenging when applying for graduate school to have to relive prior traumatic experiences.
 We are not seeking detailed descriptions of trauma and do not try to “quantify” this, which is impossible.
 However, stating the challenges that may have affected your path to applying to UCSF, at a level of detail you are comfortable with, will help us understand your experiences.
 This is sometimes also referred to as a Personal Statement.
 Helpful resources:

-Research statement: We consider prior research experience to be an important part of applying to our graduate program for two main reasons: 1) it helps us evaluate your potential as a researcher, and 2) it shows us that you have an understanding of how the intensive experience of graduate school aligns with your future career goals.
-Use the research statement to tell us about your prior research experience, whether it be in academic labs, industry, or elsewhere.
+Comprehensive Research Summary & Research Experience: We consider prior research experience to be an important part of applying to our graduate program for two main reasons: 1) it helps us evaluate your potential as a researcher, and 2) it shows us that you have an understanding of how the intensive experience of graduate school aligns with your future career goals.
+Use the comprehensive research summary to tell us about your overall prior research experience, whether it be in academic labs, industry, or elsewhere.
 If you'd like to gain more research experience, consider National Science Foundation: Search for an REU Site.

 Some students have worked in multiple labs, whereas others have worked solely in one or concentrated primarily on independent study - there is no single “best” way to have prior research experience.
-In the statement, we would like to know what questions you attempted to answer (even if you didn't answer them), the goals of your research, your specific contribution to projects, information about any publications or future authorship expectations, and anything else you think may be important about your experience.
+In the summary, we would like to know what questions you attempted to answer (even if you didn't answer them), the goals of your research, your specific contribution to projects, information about any publications or future authorship expectations, and anything else you think may be important about your overall experience.
 It is important to indicate what your independent contributions to a project were, both in terms of experiments and intellectual contributions.
 Tell us about what your lab experience was like.
 Did you go to conferences?
 Did you present at lab meeting?
 Write a thesis?
 We want to know as much as possible.
+In the research experience section, you have the opportunity to briefly comment on the specifics of individual experiences.

 We recognize that COVID may have impacted access to research opportunities.
 It will help application readers understand your experience if you discuss how COVID has affected your research trajectory.